-The Tenkai Palm tutorial video, it is often used for a card trick vanish and production and a coin trick vanish and production.
+The Tenkai Palm tutorial can be used when learning a card trick vanish and production and a coin trick vanish and production.

-The card is hidden between the thumb and little finger, within the palm but slightly back from the fingers which allows movement of the fingers.
+The card is hidden between the thumb and little finger, within the palm but slightly back from your fingers which allows movement of them.

-Its a very cunning idea and will do you well to learn this technique for great magic tricks.
-You must be prepared to train your fingers in to behave in this move, it does take a lot of practice to get it right every time.
+It is a very cunning idea and you should learn this technique so you can use the move when performing great magic tricks.
+You must be prepared to train your fingers to behave in this move.

-Watch the video below to help you learn this great technique with cards in great detail.
+Watch the video below to help you learn this great technique with cards in more detail.

-Tenkai was also given the privilege of being named as a creator of a palm that hides the coin in the back of the hand.
-This Palm is very clever and can be used in a coins across magic trick.
+Tenkai was also given the privilege of being named as a creator of a palm that hides a coin in the back of your hand.
+This palm is very clever and can be used when using coins to perform magic.

 Watch, learn and enjoy this master class below to learn the Tenkai Palm Tutorial for coin tricks.
-Its a great trick this video and our thanks go to the creator of this great sleight of hand work of art.
+It is a great trick as shown in this video and our thanks go to the creator of this great sleight of hand work of art.

 We would love your feedback.
-Write your thoughts below
+Please write your thoughts below